kitian616/jekyll-TeXt-theme/_posts/2021-02-06-LemonDuck-Powershell.md

 For details, you can refer [https://www.mandiant.com/resources/blog/greater-visibility](https://www.mandiant.com/resources/blog/greater-visibility) for more information.

-Also, you might wanted to record all sessions of the Powershell transcript in a text file which can be useful reviewing the recorded log after executing your malware, or to track Powershell activities by the attacker.
+Also, you might want to record all sessions of the Powershell transcript in a text file which can be useful in reviewing the recorded log after executing your malware or tracking Powershell activities by the attacker.

 Open Powershell as Administrator and execute this command:
 ```